lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 Memory
 ------

 Likewise, the memory requirements also depend on which components of the LOCKSS system you choose to run.
-We recommend at least **8 GB** of memory, preferably 16 GB.
+We recommend at least **16 GB** of memory, preferably more.

 -------
 Storage